-Acromioclavicular (AC) joint injuries are common injuries in contact and collision sports.
+An AC injury, or injury to the acromioclavicular joint, is common in contact and collision sports.
 There are many ways that this injury can occur, but they involve a force to the front or outside of the shoulder with the arm beside the body.

 Examples of this type of injury include a hockey player being driven into the boards and hitting his shoulder along the boards, a football player getting hit on the outside of the shoulder, or an athlete falling and landing on his shoulder with his arm by his side.
 I often see people suffer these injuries after falling off a bike and landing on their shoulder.